FunkyE9th/Test/docs/BL654DongleLED.md

 5. Flash the update package into the dongle

-   - Connect dongle to the PC
+   - Plug the dongle into the PC and put it into Bootloader Mode

-     Make sure the dongle is in bootloader mode by pressing the reset button on the dongle.
+     To put into Bootloader Mode, press the reset button on the dongle.
 In bootloader mode, you should  see the LED fade in and out slowly.

      ![ResetButton](../images/dongle/ResetButton.PNG)